BlowMindStyle/BlowMindStyle/Tutorial/Docs/Part3_switchStyles.md

-# 3. Switch styles according to state
+# 3. Switch styles according to the state

 Sometimes we need to change styles for view dynamically depending on some state.
 In this section, we will switch button style depending on `UISwitch` value.

 > Note: We will use code from previous section.
-You can find completed solution in **Starter_Completed/2** folder.
+You can find completed solution in **Tutorial/Completed/2** folder.

 To demonstrate switching of styles we need to have at least 2 styles, but now we have only '.primary' theme.
 Let's add another one, `.simple` style.